-When Should You Get a 409A Valuation?
+When is a Good Time to Get a 409A Valuation?
 What Every Start-up Needs to Know

-We understand that the last thing any start-up wants to worry about is the taxes and legal side of running a business.
-It’s easy to let tax considerations slide when you have so many other things to worry about, like raising your angel funding or venture capital.
-But every start-up needs to think about tax law early on to avoid confusion later.
-As with all things government related, it’s complicated and can impact your company greatly.
+We understand that the last thing any startup wants to worry about is the taxes and legal side of running a business.
+It’s easy to let tax considerations slide when you have so many other things to worry about, like raising your new angel funding or venture capital.
+But every startup needs to think about tax law early in time to avoid confusion later.
+As with all things government related, it’s complicated and can impact or change your company greatly.

 The Internal Revenue Code (IRC) Section 409A is meant to regulate how companies treat what’s called “nonqualified deferred compensation” that they give to their employees instead of a higher salary.
-A valuation is usually performed to help companies set the strike price for any employee stock options they choose to issue, and those options have to meet Fair Market Value or come in above it.
-It’s best to have an objective and qualified third-party perform the valuation, which usually means hiring an appraisal firm.
+A IRC 409a valuation is usually performed to help new and existing companies set the current strike price for any employee stock options they choose to issue, and those options have to meet Fair Market Value shares or come in above it.
+It’s best to have an objective and qualified third-party provide the valuation, which usually means hiring an appraisal firm.

 409A is mostly meant to ensure that the proper federal income taxes are paid on deferred compensation plans, but it also ensures that company options are covered by the IRS safe harbor.
 Not complying will result in the federal government taxing you and your employees for that stock and slapping you with heavy fines, usually a 20 percent tax, as well as interest payments.
 It will not only make your employees extremely unhappy (to say the least), but it can also put the acquisition of your company in jeopardy.
 After all, what buyer wants to deal with the tax risk and indemnities you’ve incurred for not following the tax code?